Home Depot: Tilt-up construction design of stores

 In the wake of the 2011 Joplin tornado in which the walls of a Home Depot collapsed after being hit by an EF5 tornado, The Kansas City Star, citing engineers, criticized Home Depot's practice of using tilt-up construction in hundreds of its big-box stores (other nearby big-box stores in Joplin, including a Walmart and Academy Sports + Outdoors, which had concrete block construction, lost their roofs but the walls remained intact).
 In tilt-up construction, the concrete is poured onsite, lifted into place, and then attached to the roof.
 The engineers told the Star that the practice, while normally safe and efficient, is dangerous in major storms because once the roof is lifted (as happened in Joplin) the walls collapse in a domino effect.
 Seven people were killed in the front of the store when the 100,000-pound walls collapsed on them, while 28 people in the back of the store survived when those walls collapsed outward.
 Only two of the slab walls in the Home Depot survived.
 In contrast, three people died in the Walmart but 200 survived.
 Engineers noted that when concrete block construction fails, structural elements break in pieces and usually not in huge slabs.
-Home Depot said it fundamentally disagreed with the engineers quoted by the Star and said it would use tilt-up construction when it rebuilds the Joplin store.
+Home Depot said it fundamentally disagreed with the engineers quoted by the Star and said it would use tilt-up construction in the rebuilt Joplin store.